nsdiv/spacegorillas/README.md

-## Chatofpomelo
+## Doodleofpomelo

-A simple chat room experiment using pomelo framework and html5.
+A collaboartive doodle experiment using pomelo framework and html5.
+It is based on the chatofpomelo project hosted at  https://github.com/NetEase/chatofpomelo

+Disclaimer - These are early days for the doodle pad.
+I'll remove this note when the project is ready.

 The chat server currently runs on nodejs v0.8, and should run fine on the latest stable as well.It requires the following npm libraries:
 - pomelo
 - express